p-rocha/SoundShape/README.md

 (2013) and expanded by
 Rocha & Romano (2021).

+## Select your acoustic units using Raven Pro Software

+Since `SoundShape`'s version 1.3.0, the function `raven.to.wave` allows the creation of `".wav"` files based on selections made using [Raven Pro](http://ravensoundsoftware.com/software/raven-pro/), which is commonplace in bioacoustical analysis.
+Topic 3 below provides information on how to do it.

+## Introduction on eigensound analysis

 Eigensound is a multidisciplinary method focused on the direct comparison between homologous sounds from different species (*i.e.* stereotyped calls/acoustic units; Macleod *et al.*, 2013; Rocha &